Key Takeaways

 Introduction

-There are several benefits Bitcoin offers, including faster and low-cost transactions, especially for international transfers.
-Currently, a large part of the global population remains unbanked, with no access to financial services, as they don’t qualify for bank accounts.
-Bitcoin is capable of providing financial inclusivity, as anyone with an internet connection can, in principle, access and use Bitcoin, regardless of their location.
+There are several benefits Bitcoin offers, including fast and low-cost transactions, especially for international transfers.
+As a large part of the global population remains unbanked — with no access to financial services or ability to qualify for bank accounts — Bitcoin is capable of providing financial inclusivity, as anyone with an internet connection can, in principle, access and use Bitcoin, regardless of their location.

 Who Created Bitcoin?